Justin Edgar: Career

 His fourth film The Marker premiered at the Edinburgh Film Festival in 2017 to generally positive reviews.
-It is described as a noir thriller starring Scottish actor John Hannah, Frederick Schmidt, Golden Globe nominated actress Cathy Tyson and Romanian actress Ana Uluru.
+It is described as a noir thriller starring Scottish actor John Hannah, Frederick Schmidt, Cosmo Jarvis, Golden Globe nominated actress Cathy Tyson and Romanian actress Ana Uluru.
 The Wee Review stated it was "A well-crafted noir thriller that satisfies the sadistic cinema goer with its darkly uncompromising take on the genre".
 Another critic commented “A shocking, dark, vicious, violent, forceful, engrossing, touching, beautiful film!
 The film of the Edinburgh Film Festival.”
 In February 2018 it premiered on Netflix.

 Birmingham

 Edgar has said that the UK city of Birmingham "has become my film set and I love it".
 He regularly uses the city as a location.
 He contributed to the book Remaking Birmingham - The Visual Culture of Urban Regeneration in which he outlines the importance of architecture in the city's cinematic representations.
 He discusses the heritage of Birmingham as a base for broadly comic cinema in his essay "Take me Higher - Birmingham and Cinema".
 He cites his own short film Round which used the architecture of Birmingham's iconic Rotunda building as a location prior to its renovation in 2003.

 His company 104 Films is named after a bus route in the city.